 Fresh and refreshing with gin-laced mint, cucumber and lime.

-A riff on the Southside using cucumber – an ingredient originally inspired by Hendrick's Gin having recently launched when this gin cocktail was first
+A riff on the Southside and the Gimlet using cucumber, an ingredient inspired by Hendrick's Gin having recently launched when this gin cocktail was first

 This vintage cocktail is literally a thickened alcoholic milkshake flavoured with cognac and rum.
 Yum!

 The tequila, rich red berry fruit, lime and ginger aren't exactly a subtle combination but it is one that has proved both popular and enduring.

 Rum and vermouth combine harmoniously in this delicate and subtly citrus-fresh cocktail.
 My previous El Presidente version involved the use of three different

 A hint of elderflower adds interest to the classic Collins cocktail - long, balanced and refreshing.

 Think Negroni but with citrus freshness and grape fruitiness.